Scattering laws for interfaces in self-gravitating matter flows: Introduction

+To summarize, cosmological bounces and fluid interfaces belong to the same general class of problems.
+In each case, the evolution reaches a hypersurface across which the standard equations must be complemented by additional information in order to restore uniqueness.
+The point of view developed in the present paper is that this additional information is most naturally encoded by a scattering law.
+Such a law does not compete with the field equations; rather, it closes them at the interface.
+It specifies how the relevant state variables are matched across the hypersurface, while leaving the bulk evolution on either side governed by the usual Einstein--Euler dynamics.

+We focus here on the \emph{problem of defining and classifying} junction conditions for sharp interfaces, which is at once physically (and numerically) indispensable and mathematically tractable.
+The actual derivation of specific junction relations ---\emph{among} the allowable classes of junctions--- should be investigated next on a case-by-case basis for each application, and is beyond the scope of this paper.
+The specification of the junctions should be based on \emph{small-scale} physical modeling \emph{beyond} the Einstein--Euler model.

-An outline of this paper is as follows.
-In \autoref{section-2}, we present the scattering laws for gravitational singularities with a \emph{scalar field}.
-In \autoref{section-3}, we introduce a two-phase relativistic fluid model and next, in \autoref{section-4}, we define the notion of scattering maps for \emph{under-compressive} interfaces in two-phase fluids undergoing phase transitions, generalizing the theory established for non-relativistic fluids.
-In \autoref{section-5}, we introduce the new notion of scattering maps for geometric singularities in self-gravitating fluids.
-We close in \autoref{section-6} with observations toward a full classification of interface conditions.
+This paper is organized as follows.
+In \autoref{section-2}, we present the scattering laws for gravitational singularities with a \emph{scalar field}, understood in our previous works with G.~Veneziano.
+In \autoref{section-3}, we introduce a two-phase relativistic fluid model and next, in \autoref{section-4}, we define the notion of scattering maps for \emph{undercompressive} interfaces in relativistic two-phase fluids, generalizing the theory established for non-relativistic fluids.
+We complement these with Darmois--Israel conditions to define scattering maps for such interfaces in self-gravitating fluids in \autoref{section-5}, and we then move on to scattering maps for geometric singularities, culminating in a classification result in Theorem~\ref{thm:fluid-scattering-map}.
+We close in \autoref{section-6} with observations toward a full classification of interface conditions and envision further applications. }